design-first/system-designer/README.md

 $ npm run build-electron
 ```

+Copy then `/dist/designer` directory into your [System Designer for Electron](https://github.com/design-first/system-designer-electron) project.

+#### Build for Cordova

 To build for [Cordova](http://cordova.apache.org):

 ```sh
 $ npm run clean
 $ npm run build-cordova
 ```

+Copy then the content of `/dist/designer` directory into your [System Designer for Cordova](https://github.com/design-first/system-designer-cordova) project.

 ## Documentation